The Chair (song): Content

 The lyrics represent a conversation between a man and a woman at a dance club, but only the man's side of the conversation is revealed.
 At the beginning he says, "Well excuse me, but I think you've got my chair."
 Over the course of the conversation, the talk grows more intimate, until the woman agrees to let the man drive her home.
 At the end he says, "Oh I like you too, and to tell you the truth, that wasn't my chair after all."

 Critical reception

 "The Chair" is widely considered one of Strait's greatest songs.
 Billboard and American Songwriter ranked the song number one and number three, respectively, on their lists of the 10 greatest George Strait songs.
+In 2024, Rolling Stone ranked the song at #124 on its 200 Greatest Country Songs of All Time ranking.

-Kevin John Coyne of Country Universe gave the song an A grade," saying that "there isn't a hat act out there who could measure up to Strait’s delivery of this song."
-He goes on by saying that "the song remains fresh and interesting even after you know the twist at the end" and that is the "hallmark of a great storyteller."
+Kevin John Coyne of Country Universe gave the song an A grade, saying that "there isn't a hat act out there who could measure up to Strait’s delivery of this song."
+He went on by saying that "the song remains fresh and interesting even after you know the twist at the end" and that is the "hallmark of a great storyteller."

 Music video

-The music video was George Strait's second music video, and it was directed by Marc Ball.
+The music video was George Strait's second music video, and was directed by Marc Ball.